jglazar/notes/quant_interview/articles.md

 Faulhaber's formula
   * sum(i^p) from i=1 to n =  1/(p+1) sum((p+1)Ci Bi n^(p-i+1)) from i=0 to i=p
     where Bi is the i'th Bell number

+## Wikipedia - Modern Portfolio Theory

+Returns expectation = w^T r, variance = w^T C w where r is expected return of stocks and C is covariance of stock returns

+Minimize w^T C w - q r^T w for w s.t. sum(w) = 1 and q >= 0
+  * q is risk tolerance factor

+Optimization can be performed with Markowitz critical line algorithm for quadratic programming with linear constraints and asset bounds

+Capital allocation line is tangent to efficient frontier and has y-intercept at risk-free rate in plot of returns vs. risk
+  * Tangency point is portfolio with highest Sharpe ratio
+  * This line allows for better portfolios since it's above efficient frontier

+Idiosyncratic risk is mitigated via diversification (reducing overall variance by leveraging negative covariances).
+Systematic risk is mitigated via long-short strategies to maintain market-neutral portfolio
+  * Conditional asset pricing models consider impact of asset on portfolio, and therefore rely on covariance

+CAPM yields E[Ri] = Rf + Bi (E[Rm] - Rf), where Rf is risk-free returns, Rm is market returns, and Bi is OLS estimate of asset vs. market (proxy for risk)
+  * Assume weight wa is small compared to wm.
+Assume any money (weight) placed into asset is as good as money put into market portfolio
+  * wa(E[Ra] - Rf) / (2 wa wm Cov[a,m]) = wa(E[Rm] - Rf) / (2 wa wm Cov[m,m])
+  * Bi = Cov[a,m] / Cov[m,m], which is just OLS estimate!
+  * New variance / market variance ~= 1 + 2 wa (Bi - 1)

+Criticisms
+  * Variance is symmetric, but people are loss-averse
+  * No model structure, just probabilistic fitting
+  * Relies on assumption of elliptical joint returns pdf